xiix0/scam/README.md

-You are taking yourself far too seriously.
+You have taken yourself too seriously.